- This event has passed.

 The focus is on Danish Jazz and independent organizers and jazz associations throughout the country working together to identify venues where the musicians can perform.
 Kenneth Hansen is the Festival Director of both Vinterjazz and the Copenhagen Jazz Festival.

-In 2019 the Vinterjazz runs from 1 to 24 February, and will take place in one hundred and fifty venues with six hundred concerts.
+In 2021 the Vinterjazz runs from 5 to 28 February (suspended to 8 February at least), and will take place in one hundred and fifty venues with six hundred concerts.

 To look at the whole programme log into www.jazz.dk/concert.